 Capturing in dog training entails rewarding spontaneous, natural behaviors as they unfold.
-In a sort of way, it's similar to the art of taking pictures, so to say, so I like to compare it to the art of photography when explaining it to my clients.
+In a sort of way, I find it's similar to the art of taking pictures, so to say, so I like to compare it to the art of photography when explaining it to my clients.

-When you hold a camera, you "capture" moments in present life that you like so that you can then look at them later.
-In capturing, we are marking and rewarding desired behaviors our dogs perform the moment they happen.
+When you hold a camera, you "capture" moments in present life that you like so that you can take a look at them later.

 The click of the clicker or verbal marker "yes" works in a similar fashion as the shutter button of the camera.
-It informs the dog that that is the exact behavior we want and that a treat is on its way.
+It informs your dog that this is the exact behavior we want and that a treat is on its way.

 Advantages of Using Capturing

 Capturing is a training method that offers several advantages.
 As mentioned, one big advantage is that it is really easy to implement for the person doing the training.
 All you need to do is wait for the behavior to occur and then be ready to mark it and reward it.

 Do Dogs Act Out of Spite?
 Here's What Science Says